Zoarial94/ArduinoMidiPlayer/README.md

 ## Usage

 * This library uses the Arduino SD library so attach your reader accordingly.
-(Pin 53 is chip select)
+(Chip select pin must be given during construction)
 * Next connect the midi header into the arduino using Serial1 as the output
+* Connect bluetooth module using Serial2
 * Load midi files onto SD Card
-* Look at *Midi3.0.ino* for example usage
+* Look at *Midi4.0.ino* for example usage

 ## Features